Date: January 23, 2017

 Class Handouts - $5 or you may print your own or follow along electronically.
 There are approximately 15 handouts.

-Pacific Lutheran University (PA-19/Dec/17) is an approved provider of continuing nursing education by the Washington State Nurses Association Continuing Education Approval and Recognition Program (CEARP), an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Pacific Lutheran University (PA-19#)is an approved provider of continuing nursing education by was approved by the Washington State Nurses Association Approver of Continuing Nursing Education (A-CNE) an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 Click the link below to register